Licenses and certificates

 What is the guaranteed uptime for Aiia?

 We know that your service is dependent on fast and reliable technology.
-Therefore, we always offer a standard 99.5% uptime on our integration.
+Therefore, we offer Premium tier customers 99.5% uptime on our integration, and Partnership tier 99.8%.

 What is Strong Customer Authentication (SCA)?